vckyou/Reforestation/README.md

-## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+## The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.